-- For sensitive and acne-prone skin: Elta MD UV Clear Facial Broad-Spectrum SPF 46
+- Best for acne-prone skin: Elta MD UV Clear Facial Broad-Spectrum SPF 46

-- For uneven skin tone and hyperpigmentation: Fenty Skin Hydra Vizor Invisible SPF 30
+- Best refillable sunscreen: Fenty Skin Hydra Vizor Invisible SPF 30

-- Specially formulated for Black skin: Black girl sunscreen SPF 30
+- Best for Black skin: Black girl sunscreen SPF 30

-- For a sprayable option good for outdoor activities: Banana Boat Sport SPF 100
+- Best for outdoor activities: Banana Boat Sport SPF 100

-- For a mineral sunscreen suitable for sensitive skin: La Roche-Posay Anthelios SPF 50
+- Best for sensitive skin: La Roche-Posay Anthelios SPF 50

-- For oily or combination skin: Cetaphil Pro Oil Control SPF 30
+- Best for oily or combination skin: Cetaphil Pro Oil Control SPF 30

-- For a water resistant sunscreen stick: Cetaphil Sheer Mineral Sunscreen Stick SPF 50
+- Best water-resistant sunscreen stick: Cetaphil Sheer Mineral Sunscreen Stick SPF 50

-- For a gel-based option, easily absorbed through hair: Neutrogena Hydro Boost SPF 30
+- Best gel sunscreen: Neutrogena Hydro Boost SPF 30

-- For a barrier between a baby’s skin and harmful rays: Neutrogena Pure & Free SPF 50
+- Best for babies: Neutrogena Pure & Free SPF 50

-- For a reef-safe, light, child-friendly option: Thinksport Kids Safe Sunscreen SPF 50+
+- Best reef-safe sunscreen: Thinksport Kids Safe Sunscreen SPF 50+

 People who want to get the most from their sunscreen should ensure their chosen product includes the following:

-- Broad spectrum protection: This means that the sunscreen protects against both UVA and UVB rays, both of which can cause skin cancer and premature aging.
+- Broad-spectrum protection: The sunscreen protects against both UVA and UVB rays, both of which can cause skin cancer and premature aging.

-- Water resistance: For water and sporting activities, a water resistant sunscreen can be a good option.
-By ensuring the sunscreen specifies how long the product is water resistant for, a person can be confident when to reapply.
+- Water resistance: A water-resistant sunscreen can be a good option for water and sporting activities.
+By ensuring the sunscreen specifies how long the product is water-resistant, a person can be confident in knowing when to reapply.

 Sunscreens have a shelf life of around 2–3 years, and a person should check the expiration date before use as an expired product might not provide appropriate protection.
 The

-Both chemical and physical (mineral) sunscreens use active ingredients to protect the skin.
+Both chemical and mineral sunscreens use active ingredients to protect the skin.

 Chemical sunscreens use chemicals to absorb rays, such as: